DizNicolasAmor/interviews-practice/RUST.md

     30. How trait system enables generic programming and how this can be used to write reusable code?
     31. What is the monomorphization process?
     32. What is the procedural macro system?
-    33. Have you ever used Rust's code-generation capabilities to generate code for specific hardware architectures?
-If so, can you give an example of a project you worked on?
+    33. Where Rust's code-generation capabilities to generate code for specific hardware architectures can be used?

 <a name="basic" />